MichaelEbert/OblivionProgressTracker/readme.md

 "link": overrides the default UESP link with a different one.
 "notes": will show a warning symbol next to the item with mouseover text.
 "type": change the HTML input type from checkbox to something else.
 E.g. "type":"number" for save numbers or number of places discovered.
 "max": for type:number elements, determines the max value.
-Important for progress calculation.
+Important for progress calculation. for "ref" cells, scales completion of reference cell to this much.
 "ref": get the value for this cell from a different cell with the target formId.